LSC-CyFair Engineering Department

 In general, the first year of study is common to all of the Associates of Engineering degrees and the second year involves some divergence in coursework.
-Lone Star College System now offers the Associates of Science in Mechanical Engineering and is finalizing plans for Chemical, Civil, Electrical, Industrial, and Biomedical Engineering.
+Lone Star College now offers the following Associates of Science degrees:

-What academic background is required to enroll in Lone Starís engineering program?
+What academic background is required to enroll in Lone Star’s engineering program?